How to make vegetarian poutine recipe

-- 2 cups mushroom stock
+- 2 cups mushroom or vegetable stock (homemade or store-bought) **see note

-- salt & pepper
+- salt & pepper to taste

-- canola oil for frying chips
+- oil for frying (canola or peanut recommended)

-- Make the Gravy
+Make the gravy

-- In a medium sauté pan, cook mushrooms in 1 tbsp. canola oil.
-They will shrink quite a bit while cooking).
+- In a medium sauté pan, cook mushrooms in 1 tbsp. oil.
+(They will shrink quite a bit while cooking).

 - Whisk in the stock, reduce heat and keep whisking until gravy is smooth and thickened.